 How to access HomeKit devices: Swipe from the bottom of the screen up to reveal Control Center and then tap on the little icon that looks like a house.

 Set a Focus: You can set a Focus so you don't get interrupted by certain apps or notifications when working, sleeping or taking some personal time.
 Swipe up from the bottom of your screen and tap on the Focus tile to set and customise a Focus.

 Get to older notifications: On your lock screen, as usual, new notifications pop up as standard.
 However, if you want to quickly get to older ones you've read, but ignored, swipe up on the lock screen and it'll show older notifications that haven't been cleared.

-Unlock your iPhone without pressing the home button: By default on Touch ID enabled iPhone and iPads, you now have to press the Home button to get to the Home screen.
-You can change this by going to Settings > General > Accessibility > Home Button > and then toggling "Rest Finger to Open".
+Unlock your iPhone without pressing the home button: By default on Touch ID enabled iPhone and iPads, you have to press the Home button to get to the Home screen.
+You can change this by going to Settings > Accessibility > Home Button > and then toggling on 'Rest Finger to Open'.
 Now you don't have to press the button any longer.

 Raise your phone to wake: Simply pick up the phone from an off state and it will wake up showing you all the notifications you've got on the Lock screen.
 To turn this feature on or off go to Settings > Display & Brightness > Raise to Wake.